newsdev/capital_git/README.md

 - `PUT /:repo-slug/path/to/file`
     Update and commit changes to a file.

-To start the app, copy and rename `config.ru.sample` and `repos.yml.sample` to `config.ru` and `repos.yml` respectively with the proper configuration.
+To start the app, copy and rename `repos.yml.sample` to `repos.yml` with the proper configuration.

+The `config.ru.sample` file has an example of how to run the app with a different base path.

 Then run: